groupdocs-watermark/GroupDocs.Watermark-Products/content/watermark/java/_index.en.md

     - title: "Comparing password-protected documents."
       content: |
         To compare documents that are [protected with a password](https://docs.groupdocs.com/comparison/net/load-password-protected-documents/), you need to specify it then loading the documents:
-        {{< landing/code title="How to compare password-protected documents.">}}
+        {{< landing/code title="How use regular expression search criteria.">}}
         ```java {style=abap}
-        // Load the source document and specify its password
+        // Load the source document to Watermarker
         try (Comparer comparer = new Comparer("source.docx", new LoadOptions("1234")))
         {
-            // Load the target document and specify its password
+            // Specify regular expression to narrow result list
             comparer.add("target.docx", new LoadOptions("5678"));

-            // Save comparison result to a specified file
+            // Obtain and process watermarks list
             comparer.compare("result.docx");
         }
         ```